-BART adopted an affordable housing policy in January 2016 (Appendix C), which requires that cumulatively, a minimum of 20 percent of all residential units built on BART property must be affordable, with a preference for low and very-low income housing units and housing for transit-dependent populations.
+BART adopted an affordable housing policy in January 2016 (Appendix C has a link to the policy), which requires that cumulatively, a minimum of 20 percent of all residential units built on BART property must be affordable, with a preference for low and very-low income housing units and housing for transit-dependent populations.
 This policy is consistent with the TOD Policy's objective to ensure 35 percent of all units district-wide are affordable.
 BART is completing an Affordable Housing Strategy, which will offer a station-by-station affordability target (ranging from 20 to 100 percent of all units), identification of financial subsidies available to achieve the policies, and potential approaches to address any shortfall in subsidy.